 Oracle basics

-Oracles like Orcfax, Chainlink, Charli3, etc. are the technical component in blockchain architectures that deliver data about the real-world to on-chain smart contracts.
+Blockchain oracles such as Orcfax, Chainlink, Charli3, etc. are the technical component in blockchain architectures which bring data about the real world on-chain for consumption by smart contracts.

 The name is derived from people in the ancient world who delivered messages and knowledge from the gods to the mortals.

 Software oracles process information from online sources such as website content and open datasets but mostly from server-based application programming interfaces (API).
-These are the most common types of oracles and are used, for example, by algorithmic stablecoins or automated market maker (AMM) exchanges to monitor for changes in currency exchange rates.
+These are the most common types of oracles and are used by algorithmic stablecoins or automated market maker (AMM) exchanges to monitor for changes in currency exchange rates.

 See this article for some further information about oracles and their role in blockchain networks .